Post-Purchase Concierge vs SMS Marketing, Helpdesks, and Return Portals

 | Replaces existing tools? | No, sits on top and feeds data back | No | Sometimes | Sometimes |

-If you take nothing else away: Return Signals is a relationship, not a channel.
+If you take nothing else away: Signals is a relationship, not a channel.
 The behavioral moment is where it starts.
 The relationship is what compounds.

-Return Signals vs Attentive
+Signals vs Attentive

-If you found this post via “Return Signals vs Postscript” or “Return Signals vs Klaviyo,” this section applies.
+If you found this post via “Signals vs Postscript” or “Signals vs Klaviyo,” this section applies.
 These tools are strong broadcast SMS marketing platforms.
-Return Signals builds a personal relationship with every customer, starting post-purchase.
+Signals builds a personal relationship with every customer, starting post-purchase.

 What SMS marketing platforms are great at